How fragile is your network? More than you think: Introduction

 The single edge connecting two highly connected components can be thought of as a bottleneck, and the graph thus has a small Cheeger constant \cite{chung1997,chung2005}. \paragraph*{} The example shown in Fig. \ref{fig:Fragile_example} gives the overall sense of what fragile means, but the term fragility remains fuzzy.
-Intuitively, if only a "few" edges must be removed to break the network into "small" pieces, then we will call a network fragile in terms of edge removal.
-In order to make clear what is meant by "few" and "small", the central question we will be asking in this work is the following: what fraction of edges must be removed for the resulting graph to have some fraction of nodes remain in the largest connected component?
-It is through this question we will make clear what we mean by the term fragility. \paragraph*{} The remainder of this work is laid out as follows.
-We will begin by offering a definition of {\it fragility}, relative to the fraction of edges which have been removed from the original graph (network).
-Next we define {\it robust} graphs, and follow with a proof that a certain class of graphs is robust.
-Finally we will investigate how fragile some real networks are under the newly defined measure.
+Intuitively, if only a `few' edges must be removed to break the network into `small' pieces, then we will call a network fragile in terms of edge removal.
+In order to make clear what is meant by `few' and `small', the central question we will be asking in this work is the following: what fraction of edges must be removed for the resulting graph to have some fraction of nodes remain in the largest connected component?
+It is through this question we will make clear what we mean by the term fragility. \paragraph*{} { There have been a variety of attempts to tackle the problem of fragility of networks.} For instance, fragility has been measured in the context of a percolation transition \cite{cohen2000,cohen2001}, where a network disintegrates almost surely under attack (random or targeted) after a critical percentage $p_c$ of edges or nodes have been removed.
+This idea of fragility is frequently used and has led to numerous questions about what makes a network more or less fragile.
+For instance it was found that networks which are more assortative appear to be more robust to random attack \cite{newman2003}.
+Attempts have been made under this same idea of fragility to optimize networks against random and targeted attacks simultaneously \cite{paul2004}. \paragraph*{} Other measures of fragility/robustness have been proposed as well, and generally are connected to the size of the largest connected component.
+One such measure proposed in \cite{schneider2011,louzada2015}:

+where $f(\mbox{Q})$ represents the fraction of the $n$ nodes { remaining} in the largest connected component after removing $\mbox{Q}$ nodes, {averaged} over the fraction {which remain} in the largest connected component for each {$Q$ from $1$ to $n$}, and under this metric discovered `onion like' networks were most robust.
+This metric was also generalized to edge attacks \cite{zeng2012,duan2016}